wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 The options:

-<strong>git-secrets</strong> at <a target="_blank" href="https://github.com/awslabs/git-secrets">https://github.com/awslabs/git-secrets</a> is from AWS, so does not scan secrets for other clouds.
+<strong>git-secrets</strong> at <a target="_blank" href="https://github.com/awslabs/git-secrets">github.com/awslabs/git-secrets</a> is from AWS Labs, so does not scan secrets for other clouds.
 However, there is less concern about malware in the utility.
-The procedure to install it is detailed at <a target="_blank" href="https://git-secret.io/">https://git-secret.io</a>.
+Procedures to install it is detailed at <a target="_blank" href="https://git-secret.io/">git-secret.io</a>.

+<strong>AWS Macie</strong> (described at <a target="_blank" href="https://docs.aws.amazon.com/macie/">docs.aws.amazon.com/macie</a>) is an SaaS cloud service from Amazon that uses machine learning and pattern matching to discover and protect your sensitive data in AWS S3 buckets, at scale.
+Macie’s alerts, or findings, can be searched and filtered in the AWS Management Console and sent to Amazon EventBridge (CloudWatch Events), for integration with existing workflow or event management systems, or to be used in combination  to take automated remediation actions using AWS Step Functions.
+It can be invoked from commands in AWS CLI.

 <strong>GitLeaks</strong> is a post-commit utility written in Go open-source code at <a target="_blank" href="https://github.com/zricethezav/gitleaks">https://github.com/zricethezav/gitleaks</a>.
 It's author, Zachary Rice, currently works at GitLab.
 It can be run as a <a target="_blank" href="https://github.com/zricethezav/gitleaks-action">GitHub Actions</a>.
 It scans git repos (or files) for secrets using regex and <a target="_blank" href="https://en.wikipedia.org/wiki/Entropy_(information_theory)">Shannon entropy</a>.
 Josphat Mutai's <a target="_blank" href="https://computingforgeeks.com/gitleaks-audit-git-repos-for-secrets/">blog describes it's cool features</a>.

-Git Guardian
+<strong>Git Guardian</strong> (at <a target="_blank" href="https://gitguardian.com/">gitguardian.com</a>) is an automated monitoring cloud utility to detect API keys and other credentials and secrets exposed in source code on public SaaS or private (internal/on-prem) GitHub.
+Free on public repos.
+Its documentation is published at <a target="_blank" href="https://docs.gitguardian.com/internal-repositories-monitoring/home">https://docs.gitguardian.com/internal-repositories-monitoring/home</a>.

 "GittyLeaks" open-source code.

 "Detect Secrets" open-source code.

+TruffleHog is open-source code.

 GuardRails is proprietary but has reports and login security.

-TruffleHog is open-source code.

 <hr />